-There’s no denying that the COVID-19 pandemic has thrown our world into a tailspin.
-We haven’t seen a pandemic this major since the 2009 H1N1 pandemic, which had more than 60 million cases across the globe and over 18,000 deaths.
+There’s no denying that the COVID-19 pandemic threw our world into a tailspin.
+We hadn’t seen a pandemic this major since the 2009 H1N1 pandemic, which had more than 60 million cases across the globe and over 18,000 deaths.
 The massive outbreak didn’t end until over a year later.

-Despite the turmoil that COVID-19 has caused us mentally, emotionally, and financially, there are some things we can learn from this ordeal.
-It’s in tough, rocky times like this that we tend to learn the biggest lessons.
-Here are a few things we can learn, or were reminded of, from the massive coronavirus pandemic.
+Despite the turmoil that COVID-19 caused us mentally, emotionally, and financially, there are things we can learn from it.
+It’s in tough, rocky times that we tend to learn the biggest lessons.

 COVID-19 PANDEMIC LESSONS